status-im/network-stories/pages/DAGs.md

-Phrase: Directed Acyclic Graph (DAG)
+# Phrase: Directed Acyclic Graph (DAG)

+### Related: #consensus #data

-Operating Definition:
+### Operating Definition:
+A directed graph with no directed cycles. <sup>1</sup>

-A data structure that allows for branching to occur.
+	ELI5: A data structure that allows for branching to occur.
 A blockchain is just a linear DAG.
 A DAG is a generalization of that dynamic which can allow for other parts can branch off and continue to exist.

-Current Implementation:
+## Current Implementation:
+Simply a basic generalized data structure used in multiple different fields of study.

-The Idea(l):
+## The Idea(l):

-Logos Implementation:
+## Logos Implementation:

-IMPORTANT Differentiators:
+## IMPORTANT Differentiators:

-Trash Heap:
+## Trash Heap: